soundsiddhu/soundarya/README.md

 Visualization

-Bar Chart – Revenue by Region
+Bar Chart is Revenue by Region

-Line Chart – Monthly Revenue Trend
+Line Chart is Monthly Revenue Trend

 Key Insights